 I have always loved travel but have not always prioritized it in my life.
-I guess, from the financial perspective, I always have viewed it as a “luxury item” rather than a “necessity”.
+From the financial perspective, I saw it as a “luxury item” rather than a “necessity”.
 Today I want to challenge this thinking.

 I have recently returned from a short trip that really revived me.
 This trip involved spending time in Venice, Trieste and Ljubiana.

-Just to give some background, before going on this trip, I had been feeling a little low.
+Before going on this trip, I had been feeling a little low.
 I lacked excitement in my life.
-I felt like I needed to make changes in my life but was not able to.
-In a few ways, I felt that I was stuck in a rut, but not able to get out.
+I felt like I needed to make changes but was not able to.
+In short, I felt that I was stuck in a rut, but not able to get out.

-When a good friend of mine approached me about a trip, I decided the timing was right and jumped on that.
-We decided on Trieste – had been on my list for a long time since my grandmother had been born here.
+When a good friend of mine approached me about a trip, I agreed that it was a good idea.
+We decided on Trieste – my grandmother’s birthplace.

-It can be the case that during travel, you can encounter a series of highly enjoyable moments.
+When you are on a trip away, you encounter a series of highly enjoyable moments.
 I define these as happy moments.
-Funnily enough, for me, these tend to quite often center around food!

 Prior research and planning can help increase chances of these enjoyable moments, but not always required.

-• I can define my first as a stop off at a little cosy bar in Venice.
+My first happy moment was at a little cosy bar in Venice.
 We had had a very early 5am morning flight with a delay of 1.5 hours in Frankfurt Airport and had spent the entire day walking all around Venice.
-Lets just say we were a little tired.

-So I was happy with my spritz before dinner in this cosy bar.
+We were very tired.
+I was very happy with my spritz before dinner in this cosy bar.
 The dog lying on the floor in the bar beside me only heightened the joy of my experience!

-• The next moment was thanks to a little prior planning.
-Cannaregio was a coffee shop that was a little off the beaten track, got raving reviews, and appeared to be frequented by locals.
-Sitting in the sun with my espresso overlooking the venetian canal for me was extra special.
+The next happy moment was due to some prior research and planning.
+Cannaregio was a coffee shop that was a little off the beaten track, but got raving reviews, and appeared to be frequented by locals.
+Sitting in the sun with my espresso overlooking the Venetian canal was extra special.

-• Food again!
-Our first meal in Trieste was a happy moment!
-Among locals, and no access to English menus, our kind waiter helped us to choose the most “typical” Trieste dishes on the menu and also spent a lot of time with us giving us his recommendations for our trip.
+Our first meal in Trieste was a happy moment.
+We found a charming restaurant that was very busy with locals.
+Our kind helped us to translate the menu and helped us to choose the most “typical” Trieste dishes.
+He also spent a lot of time with us giving us his recommendations for our trip.

-4. A Sense of freedom & adventure like nothing else
+4. Gives you a sense of freedom & adventure like nothing else

 Before I went on the trip I was in re-active mode.
 Life was happening to me.
 Going on the trip involved making a decision and the daily planning and series of successful happy experiences gave me a revived confidence.

-The US Travel Association found that travellers have increased brain function and reaction time from the mental stimulation involved in planning & living new experiences.
+Research from the Global Coalition on Aging found that travellers have increased brain function and reaction time from the mental stimulation experienced during travel.

 Taking regular holidays from work could prolong life – a 40-year study published in The Journal of Nutrition, Health & Aging has proven.